The five new certificates of competency

 Guidance notices are available for the 5 new certificates of competency:

-• Master <45m Near Coastal (PDF 272.17 KB) (replaces Master <35m, which will be phased out) — The Master <45m certificate allows the holder to command a vessel <45m within the Australian EEZ, and command a vessel <100m inshore.
+• Master <45m Near Coastal PDF272.17 KB (replaced Master <35m which was phased out) — The Master <45m certificate allows the holder to command a vessel <45m within the Australian EEZ, and command a vessel <100m inshore.

-• Master <100m Near Coastal (PDF 269.38 KB) (replaces Master <80m, which will be phased out) — The Master <100m certificate allows the holder to command a vessel <100m within the Australian EEZ.
+• Master <100m Near Coastal PDF269.38 KB (replaced Master <80m which was phased out) — The Master <100m certificate allows the holder to command a vessel <100m within the Australian EEZ.

-You may already be permitted to undertake the duties and functions of a Sailing Master if you hold the appropriate near coastal certificate of competency such as a Coxswain certificate of competency for the Sailing Master Coastal or a Master <24m and a MED 3 or higher combinations (of deck and engineering certificates of competency) for Sailing Master Offshore.
+You may already be permitted to undertake the duties and functions of a Sailing Master if you hold the Master <24m and a MED 3 or higher combinations (of deck and engineering certificates of competency) for the Sailing Master certificate of competencies.

 Phased-out certificates of competency — what's changing